C section recovery can be scary. In fact many women say they’re flat out scared of c section recovery. Why?

-At this point you will still be under the effects of the epidural/spinal block and likely won’t feel any pain.
-Hopefully during this time you’ll be able to hold baby and maybe even help him latch for the first time!
+At this point you will still be under the effects of the epidural/spinal block and likely won’t feel any pain (or at least not too much pain).
+Hopefully during this time you’ll be able to hold baby and maybe even help baby latch for the first time!

-From there you will move to your hospital room where you’ll stay for the next couple of days during your c section recovery.
+From the recovery room you will move to your hospital room where you’ll stay for the next couple of days during your c section recovery.

 As you’re getting settled your legs will start to tingle as the effect of the epidural begins to fade..
-When you have enough feeling that you can stand and walk, the nurse will remove your cathedar.
+When you have enough feeling that you can stand and walk, the nurse will ideally be able to remove your catheter.

-The nurses will want you to get up and walk ASAP!
+The medical staff will want you to get up and walk ASAP!